dret/webdata/README.md

 ## Four Star: Linked

 For your Documents to be a part of the Web, they should link to other documents whenever possible.
-Always use URIs when linking between documents, so that link identifiers (URIs) can be taken out of context and shared globally.
+Always use global identifiers when linking between documents, so that link identifiers can be taken out of context and shared globally.

 ## Five Star: Usable